-...the best thing that happened to me (...) last month I went to the Congress, there were lots of important people; lots of new things, and I was there with CUFA.
+"... the best thing that happened to me [...] last month I went to the Congress, there were lots of important people; lots of new things, and I was there with CUFA.
 This was one of the best things for me."

-I tell you, they went there and saved me, and now I am here, doing all this.
-What they did with me I am now doing to others, that is how AfroReggae works, and it works!... the social bit, helping people, those who do not want to be part of the drug trade anymore, those who do not have a criminal record, even those who have been in jail, they help to find a job, this is very nice, this is what motivates me to be here!"
+"I tell you, they went there and saved me, and now I am here, doing all this.
+What they did with me I am now doing to others, that is how AfroReggae works, And it works!...
+The social bit helping people, those who do not want to be part of the drug trade anymore, those who do not have a criminal record, even those who have been in jail, they help to find a job.
+This is very nice.
+This is what motivates me to be here!"

-They work for the good, like a church.
-There are people who are falling apart and need help, money is not even the case, it is something to do, to have an objective in life, 'I am nothing in this life', then you go and find 'break', 'ah, this is nice, to dance, to work, I am going to do something, to be someone'.
-CUFA invest in you, they create social things that make you think that you are someone.
-They give you support, ask what is happening at home, offer you a job, teach you, they make a difference."
+"They work for the good, like a church.
+There are people who are falling apart and need help.
+Money is not even the case.
+It is something to do, to have an objective in life.
+'I am nothing in this life'.
+Then you go and find break [dance].
+'Ah, this is nice, to dance, to work.
+I am going to do something, to be someone.'
+CUFA invests in you.
+They create social things that make you think that you are someone.
+They give you support, ask what is happening at home, offer you a job, teach you.
+They make a difference."